TheTerminatorOfProgramming/ApexMusic/README.md

 (GPLv3), which can be found [here](LICENSE.md)

->Please note: Apex Music is an offline music player app.
+>Please note: Apex Music is an offline local music player app.
 It
 >doesn't support music downloading or online music streaming.